strimzi/proposals/050-Kafka-Node-Pools.md

 In Strimzi, we want to support all of these architectures.
 But we also want to make it possible to transition between them.
-Since Apache Kafka plans to remove ZooKeeper support in its 4.0 release, supporting KRaft mode in its different form is not really an option for us but something we have to do.
+Since Apache Kafka plans to remove ZooKeeper support in its 4.0 release, supporting KRaft mode in all its different forms is a requirement for us.

 ### Stretch clusters